Ew-Developer/FixedInst/README.md

 # Info

-The "_Instance" value is the real Instance.new, it can be used as an aternative to Instance.new("Part",workspace,false).
+The "_Instance" value is the real Instance.new, it can be used as an alternative to Instance.new("Part",workspace,false).
 As both wont apply godmode to the instance.